The Weekender: Montreal, Quebec - DuJour

 Montreal knows a thing or two about bagels, but they won’t be the type you’ll find around most of the US.
 Learn the difference at the beloved St-Viateur Bagel Shop in Mile End, where you’ll find the oblong, hand-rolled bagels of varying height at the shop’s landmark original location.
 Don’t hesitate when you see a line streaming out the door; it moves fast, and you’ll be free to dig in soon.
 If you want, head around the corner to Cafe Olimpico for some of the best coffee in town.
 You certainly won’t be the only guests digging into a dozen bagels from St. Viateur alongside Olimpico’s cafe au lait.

 For an upscale night out, Toqué! is a pillar of Montreal’s fine dining scene.
 Renowned Chef Normand Laprise fosters an environment that’s creative and experimental, with local flavors taking center stage.
 Don’t deny your sweet tooth at Toqué!, where the dessert menu is filled with delectable offerings like Bahibe chocolate ganache alongside a pistachio oil sponge cake.
+For a cocktail before or after dinner, visit the rooftop at Renaissance Montreal Downtown Hotel and savor panoramic views of downtown.

 For another taste of Montreal’s luxe life, stop into the Ritz-Carlton Montreal, the first hotel in North America to bear the famed hotel brand’s name.
 It’s home to Maison Boulud, Chef Daniel Boulud’s acclaimed French restaurant, where you can enjoy your exquisite meal on the outdoor patio.
 The lush garden oasis is dotted with white swans paddling around in a small pond.
 If you head to one of the upper floors, don’t skip taking a glance out into the Montreal night sky, where you’ll catch a glance of the giant mural of late musician Leonard Cohen, which graces the side of a skyscraper on Crescent Street.